-1. Cancer – Consuming brussel sprouts frequently can lessen your chance of contracting lung, colon, breast, bladder and ovarian cancer.
+Consuming Brussel sprouts frequently can lessen your chance of contracting lung, colon, breast, bladder and ovarian cancer.
 A recent study looking at over 700 people showed those who ate cruciferous veggies had risks 29 percent lower of getting bladder cancer than those eating very few cruciferous vegetables.

-5. Brussels Prevent Birth Defects – Folic acid is vital for perfect cell division as it is necessary in DNA synthesis.
+Folic acid is vital for perfect cell division as it is necessary for DNA synthesis.
 Folic acid deficiency has been associated with numerous birth defects, like spina bifida.
 Folic acid is the most common vitamin deficiency in the world.
-One cup of brussel sprouts contains 93.6 mg of folic acid so eat up!
+One cup of Brussel sprouts contains 93.6 mg of folic acid so eat up!

 For more information on how to order Canada drugs safely and securely call 1-866-732-0305 or visit https://www.doctorsolve.com/ – a trusted and reliable Canadian online pharmacy since 1999.